How-to Guides

 Your hierarchy is active.
 The enforcement chain is: run → feature → department → org.
 Any level being exhausted stops the call — the most restrictive level always wins.

-Monitor budget consumption across all levels in Dashboard → Budgets.
-The parent budget cards show aggregate child spend in real time.
+Monitor budget consumption across all levels in Budgets.

 On this page